barbinbrad/openpilot-101/intro.md

 ## Fingerprints, Interfaces, and Safety Hooks

 So far, we've looked at the mechanics of how data is transported in openpilot.
 In the next few sections, we'll try to understand the interfaces required to support self-driving in hundreds of different cars.
 To do that, let's revisit the first lines of code we looked at.
-Recall that `CI.apply(CC)` transforms calculations for acceleration and steering angle the make/model specific CAN messages on each loop of the process:
+Recall that `CI.apply(CC)` transforms calculations for acceleration and steering angle into make/model specific CAN messages on each loop of the process:

 ```python
 # selfdrive/controls/controlsd.py